 Jon Rahm recently gave a ringing endorsement for his new Epic Speed Driver.
 That’s the very same model being used by Phil Mickelson who at the time of writing has just won the US PGA Championship at Kiawah Island (Well, almost the same – it wouldn’t be Phil without a few tweaks would it?!).
 Either way, we definitely wanted to give it a crack and see what’s what.

 If a driver was judged purely on looks, then hands down this new Callaway Epic is a winner.
-All three head models are topped with a stunning crown upon which the intricate carbon fibre mesh patterning is enhanced further with delicate green specks that sparkle in the sunlight.
+All three head models are topped with a stunning crown upon which the intricate carbon fiber mesh patterning is enhanced further with delicate green specks that sparkle in the sunlight.

 The overall Epic colour palette of black, grey, white and lime green is smart and befitting of the premium product it aims to be.
 The Callaway “V” on the crown provides a simple but effective alignment cue helping us to ensure we address the ball in the centre of the face.